DANIEL'S RESEARCH SURVEY

 My burning concern is spirituality in a pluralistic and secularized world.
 How could the human family today be one?
 Whereas religions used to hold communities together, religion now splinters our world.
 What used to be the solution has become our problem.

 We need to forge a core spirituality that would ground a global community.
 We need to discern a set of essential beliefs and values that could be common to all cultures and religions.
 Such a spirituality could only be based on what we all have in common—our humanity.
-In the human heart and soul we must nurture a spirit that reaches up to the heavens.
+In the human heart and soul, we must nurture a spirit that reaches up to the heavens.
 Thus, there could be common cause among religious and non-religious folk alike, among those who believe in God and those who are non-theist.
 The spirituality we need must be open to every woman and man of goodwill on the planet.
 Such a core spirituality is my vision, and I have begun a program to research it.

 Serendipitously, unexpectedly, providentially, my shifting life-course prepared me for such a vision.
 My own experience runs the gamut from the intense piety of a simple religious faith to the critical thinking of sophisticated secular science.
 In my own person I have held these extremes together.
-With religious faith undiminished, with personal integrity intact, I nonetheless propose a fully down-to-earth approach to spirituality, a hard-nosed insistence on evidence-based opinions even in matters spiritual.
+With belief in God undiminished, with personal integrity intact, I nonetheless propose a fully down-to-earth approach to spirituality, a hard-nosed insistence on evidence-based opinions even in matters spiritual.
 Still following Jesus, I hold that “by their fruits you will know them.”

 Oh, the polar tensions in my life experience!
-I grew up in an intensely devout Polish Catholic community in Pittsburgh, Pennsylvania.
-Having entered seminary at a tender age of seventeen, I was ordained in Rome, where I earned a Vatican license to teach theology (STL: Sacrae Theologiae Licencia = License in Sacred Theology), and I ministered as a Catholic priest in Pittsburgh.
-Preparing to teach in seminary, I earned a PhD in Systematic Theology at Andover Newton Theological School and Boston College.
-There I was teaching assistant to Bernard Lonergan (1904-1984), whom Newsweek magazine (April 20, 1970, p.
-75) styled as the Thomas Aquinas of the 20th century.
-Aquinas is noted for reconciling the science and religion of his day.
-Lonergan’s thought influences everything I do; it has provided the basis for my proposed core spirituality.
+I grew up in an intensely devout Polish Catholic community in Pittsburgh, Pennsylvania, USA.
+Having entered seminary at a tender age of seventeen, I was ordained a Catholic priest in Rome, where I earned a Vatican license to teach theology (STL: Sacrae Theologiae Licencia = License in Sacred Theology), and for four years I ministered as a parish priest in Pittsburgh.
+Then, preparing to teach in seminary, I earned a PhD in Systematic Theology at Andover Newton Theological School and Boston College, and for four years I taught core doctrinal courses, on Christology, and God and Trinity, and courses on spirituality at Oblate School of Theology in San Antonio.

 Unpredictable turns in my life have led me into a lion’s den of global, spiritual turmoil.
 Here I stand unperturbed, secure in the convictions of my heart and mind, prepared by a charmed life to address the big questions that challenge our world.